OPTML-Group/Unlearn-Saliency/README.md

 </table>

 ## News ##
-:mega: Feel free to check out our [new work](https://github.com/OPTML-Group/Unlearn-WorstCase) about **a new perspective of evaluation** on Machine Unlearning!
+:mega: Feel free to check out our [new work](https://github.com/OPTML-Group/Unlearn-Simple) about **a simple but effective unlearning method** for LLMs!

 ## Abstract